NPIOcean/kval/README.md

 - All functionality should have associated [pytest](https://docs.pytest.org/en/7.4.x/) tests.
     - Unit tests of individual functions are found in `tests/unit_tests/`.
 Its directory structure and contents should mirror that of `src/kval`.
     - Tests of more complex functionality (e.g. processing pipelines using multiple modules) should be put in  `tests/functional_tests/`.
     - A collection of sample data to be used in testing is found in `tests/test_data/`.
-Should aim to cover a wide range of input data, but we also don't want this to become *too* bulky.
+Should aim to cover a wide range of input data, but we also don't want this to become *too* bulky - try to keep file size to a minimum.

 ###### Metadata